How to schedule an SMS in Kotlin

 Adding dependencies to the project (Video tutorial)

 In the following video, you will learn how to add the previously mentioned dependencies.
 It will start with copying the code and will guide you to the successfully attached dependencies.
-The video is only 53 seconds long but it contains all the needed actions to finish the process.
+The video is only 53 seconds long, but it contains all the needed actions to finish the process.
 You can follow this tutorial without any effort made.

-Video 4 - How to add the needed dependencies
+Video 4 - How to add the needed dependencies (Video tutorial)

 Internet access